box/developer.box.com/content/guides/embed/ui-elements/open-with.md

 <Message warning>
   # End of Support

-  We will no longer support the `OpenWith` UI element for any new customers beginning on December 21, 2021.
+  We no longer support the `OpenWith` UI element for any new customers as of December 21, 2021.
 Please see the changelog for more information.
 </Message>

 The Box Content Open With UI Element allows developers to embed a dropdown to